 The best way to diagnose this is to run an antivirus scan on the computer.

-Often, a suspected virus or malware is the perception, but not the reality.
-The root cause could simply be a slow computer.
+A suspected virus or malware is often the perception but not the reality.
+The root cause could be a slow computer.

 9. A Frozen Computer

-A user may report that their computer freezes whenever they launch a specific application.
+Users may report that their computer freezes when they launch a specific application.
 They may report that a program not responding.

 Sometimes, it’s just a matter of ending an unresponsive task in Task Manager.
 Invoke this on a Windows machine with Ctrl + Alt + Delete.
 In other cases, a hard restart of the computer may be needed.